Timmydudew/Facebook-clone/README.md

-# Facebook-phisher
+# Facebook clone
-It gets verification code of a user with just a link
+Steal the code if you want to😎😑